Mississippi Today

 At Ole Miss, it’s unclear if the university’s restructuring of the division will result in a reduction to any of the efforts the university announced in its ambitious “Pathways to Equity” plan three years ago.

 Across the country, conservative legislation has caused universities to shutter such offices, reassign or fire employees, and end scholarships and programs aimed at supporting marginalized students.
-Fourteen states have passed laws banning or restricting DEI practices of some kind, according to the Chronicle of Higher Education
+Fourteen states have passed laws banning or restricting DEI practices of some kind, according to the Chronicle of Higher Education.

-Just last week, the University of Alabama System announced its campuses would close offices and reassign staff in response to a banning DEI offices, programming and training in state agencies, AL.com reported.
+Just last week, the University of Alabama System announced its campuses would close offices and reassign staff in response to a law banning DEI offices, programming and training in state agencies, AL.com reported.

 The changes at Mississippi’s universities have come without a legislative mandate.
 Mississippi lawmakers have nominally banned the teaching of critical race theory, but the Republican-controlled Legislature has not put the kibosh on funding for DEI initiatives.
 Earlier this year, Rep. Becky Currie, R-Brookhaven, introduced a bill that would have done so, but it died in a House committee.